Maru92/EntityAddressBitcoin/README.md

 We release this dataset with the intent of facilitating further research on Bitcoin data requiring entity labels.

-This dataset made available here, together with the full 2010-2018 Bitcoin Blockchain graph in BlockSci format (which can be found on BlockSci, was used in the paper [*Characterizing Entities in the Bitcoin Blockchain*] (https://arxiv.org/abs/1810.11956), presented at the IEEE International Conference on Data Mining 2018.
-If you use this dataset, please cite the paper
+This dataset made available here, together with the full 2010-2018 Bitcoin Blockchain graph in BlockSci format (which can be found on BlockSci, was used in the paper [*Characterizing Entities in the Bitcoin Blockchain*] (https://arxiv.org/abs/1810.11956), presented at the IEEE International Conference on Data Mining 2018 as well as in the paper [*A Probabilistic Model of the Bitcoin Blockchain*] (https://arxiv.org/abs/1812.05451).
+If you use this dataset, please cite the papers

 ```bibtex
 @InProceedings{Jourdan2018,